 Our collection of online videos has grown over the years.
-To make it easier to find the video you wish to view, they are now broken into 5 basic groups, as you can see by the titles below.
+To make it easier to find the video you wish to view, they are now broken into groups, as you can see by the titles below.
 Click on the tab you wish to review, and a list of videos in that category will be shown.
 In addition to watching the videos here on our web site, many of these videos can also be found on our YouTube channel.
 If you wish to go directly there, you can click on the link here.

 For a number of years, the Lesher Foundation has sponsored a series of 6 speakers annually for their "NEWSMAKERS: Lesher Speaker Series" on topics of interest to the public, ranging from sports to history to current events.
 In addition, various non-profit groups throughout the county are highlighted through their "non-profit Partnership" arrangement.
 On November 2, 2015, author David McCullough was the speaker at the Dean Lesher Regional Center for the Arts, and the Contra Costa County Historical Society was chosen as their non-profit partner for the evening.